kylenod/ITFDN-Mod07/docs/index.md

 Figure 9.
 Print Data Loaded from Binary File with Pickle

 #### Saving Data with Pickle
 Pickling can also be used to store data.
-In the function save_data_to_file, I use pickle.dump() to “serialize” the current client data back to the binary format.
+In the function **save_data_to_file**, I use **pickle.dump()** to “serialize” the current client data back to the binary format.
 In this case, the file is opened in “wb” or “write binary” mode to write data to a binary file.
 ```
     def save_data_to_file(file_name, list_of_clients):
         object_file = open(file_name, "wb")